Private Water Supplies

 No water rates are paid for these supplies.
 However, the person who owns the supply may make a charge.
 The owner (or person who uses the supply) is responsible for repairing and maintaining it.

-There are about 150 private water supplies in the Babergh district, most of which serve only 1 property.
-There are about 115 in the Mid Suffolk district - again, most of which serve 1 property.
+There are about 150 private water supplies in the Babergh district, most of which serve only one property each.
+There are about 115 in the Mid Suffolk district - again, most of which serve one property each.

 Local authorities are required by law to make and keep records of all private water supplies in their districts.
 If you are using private water for drinking, food preparation or bathing, which is not monitored, please contact the Food and Safety team for advice.